Richard Malanjum: Career

 He started his career as a clerk at the Education Department, Department of Agriculture, Television and Radio Department before moving on as a Welfare Officer at the State Welfare Department.

 Having obtained a law degree, Malanjum served at the Sabah Chief Minister's Department and was assigned as Deputy Public Prosecutor at the Sabah State Attorney-General's Chambers.

 He was also admitted to the English Bar of the Honourable Society of Gray's Inn in London.

 Upon his return to Malaysia, Malanjum continued his service as deputy public prosecutor and senior legal counsel at the Sabah State Attorney-General's Chambers.

 In 1977, he was a solicitor with the Malaysian Bar, Sabah and was admitted to the Australian Capital Territory Bar in 1991.

 In 1981, Malanjum resigned from his post at the Sabah State Attorney-General's Chambers and joined a legal firm in Kota Kinabalu where he became Sabah Law Association president.

-Later, he was appointed as judicial commissioner in early 1992.
+Later, he was appointed judicial commissioner in early 1992.

 In 2006, for the first time since the formation of Malaysia, he became the first Sabahan elevated as Chief Judge of Sabah and Sarawak, the fourth most senior judicial office in Malaysia.
 Prior to that, the post was held by a British, one from Peninsular Malaysia and several Sarawakians.

 He was sworn-in as the ninth Chief Justice of Malaysia, the highest judicial officer in Malaysia on 11 July 2018, becoming the first person from the Borneo states of Malaysia to ascend to the office.
 He retired as Chief Justice on 13 April 2019 having reached the mandatory retirement age.

 On 28 January 2022, he was appointed by the Secretary-General as the Ombudsperson of the United Nation's Security Council.
 He assumed his official functions on 14 February 2022.